Variants¶

 Variants are also reported along module name and version in the

-informational messages
+auto_handlinginformational messages

-Recording collection
+Recording collection¶

 The variant specification set for loaded modules has to be recorded when saving it in a collection